AhmedSobhyToR/FingerPrint/README.md

 # FingerPrint: Permit Request Management System

-FingerPrint is an application designed to streamline the process of submitting and reviewing excavation permit requests.
-The system allows users to send an excavation permit request, which is then reviewed and processed by an admin.
+FingerPrint is a web application designed to simplify the process of submitting and managing excavation permit requests.
+The platform enables companies to easily submit their requests, while admins can review and process them efficiently.
+### Key Features:
+- **Project Selection:**

-* Project Selection: Users can choose the relevant project for their excavation request.
+   Users can choose the relevant project for their excavation request.
-* Excavation Details: Enter crucial information such as:
-    * Excavation method
-    * Excavation Type
-    * Excavation Duration
-    * Excavation Location
-    * Excavation Description
+- **Excavation Details:**
+   Users provide essential information about the excavation, including:
+  - Method of excavation
+  - Type of excavation
+  - Duration of the excavation
+  - Location of the excavation
+  - Description of the excavation
-* GIS Mapping: Users can draw lines on the GIS map to specify the excavation location.
+- **GIS Mapping:**   Users can draw lines on the GIS map to specify the excavation location.
-* Invoice and Payment: After submitting the request, an invoice is generated, and the user can proceed with payment.
+- **Invoice and Payment:**   After submitting the request, an invoice is generated, and the user can proceed with payment.
-* Request Management: Users can view all their submitted permit requests and track the status of each.
+- **Request Management:** Users can view all their submitted permit requests and track the status of each.
-* Admin Actions: Admins can view all submitted requests from all users and perform actions such as accepting or rejecting the requests.
+- **Admin Actions:** Admins can view all submitted requests from all users and perform actions such as accepting or rejecting the requests.

 <div align="center">
   <p>Technologies Used: Angular 18, TypeScript</p>